 So, the key for businesses is not asking whether or not these bots will replace us, but how they can be used to augment human productivity and vice-versa; how humans can be trained to augment the work done by their digital counterparts.

 The digital workforce is going to profoundly change how we work, the skills required, and the operating models we deploy, but it’s not going to replace us.
 90% of the FTSE 250 have instigated some form of automated programme in recent years and the vast majority of these programmes are not replacement schemes, but programmes engineered to automate the tasks that human workers would find tedious and do them that much more efficiently.

 Market forecasts by Juniper Research predict strong growth in chatbot interactions from 2.6 billion in 2019 to 22 billion in 2023, with enterprises expected to cut costs at that point by up to $439 billion a year.
 With those kinds of figures staring you in the face, it seems ludicrous to deny the potential here and this is just chatbots, which are allowing human call centre workers to focus on the cases that genuinely need them, leading to increased productivity for the business and increased satisfaction for the end-user.

 If the digital workforce is scaled and positioned as a strategic enterprise asset and operating models are able to be reorganised around it then the age of the intelligent, helpful and ‘friendly’ digital workforce might finally be upon us.

 If you are about to embark on automation or are scaling up your digital workforce, we’d love to talk to you.
 Whatever stage in your journey, we can help.
-Find out more about our Robotics services and solutions here.Posted 12 months ago
+Find out more about our Robotics services and solutions here.Posted about 1 year ago